Interested in The Queen's Medical Center's expansion plans?

 In addition, Queen’s is also financially supporting ongoing efforts of building community health needs assessments within the Native Hawaiian population with the goal of creating a healthy and vibrant community.
 Furthermore, Queen’s is also helping to fund several teaching and research positions at JABSOM which focus on health disparities.

-“We recognize the financial burden students and their families face when it comes to paying for medical school,” said Jill Hoggard Green, PhD, RN, President and Chief Executive Officer of The Queen’s Health System.
+“We recognize the financial burden students and their families face when it comes to paying for medical school,” said Jill Hoggard Green, PhD, RN, President and Chief Executive Officer of The Queen’s Health Systems.
 “The ‘Imi Ho‘ōla program and the Department of Native Hawaiian Health are extremely important to us because they provide opportunities for students to realize their dreams no matter what their background is.
 At the same time, we are helping to play a role in identifying the health needs in our most vulnerable communities and working towards providing resources for them.
 It is critical that we support the work of these students who may eventually be physicians caring for our community.
 We are proud to support their endeavors.”

-“We are grateful to The Queen’s Health System for their longstanding support of the ‘Imi Ho‘ōla Post-Baccalaureate Program.
-The Queen’s Health System has provided essential financial support to deserving students in the program for more than 15 years,” said Winona Lee, MD, Director of the ʻImi Hoʻōla Post-Baccalaureate Program.
-“Despite the ongoing challenges presented by the COVID-19 pandemic, The Queen’s Health System continues to demonstrate their commitment to improving the health of our people by supporting the future of the physician workforce.
+“We are grateful to The Queen’s Health Systems for their longstanding support of the ‘Imi Ho‘ōla Post-Baccalaureate Program.
+The Queen’s Health Systems has provided essential financial support to deserving students in the program for more than 15 years,” said Winona Lee, MD, Director of the ʻImi Hoʻōla Post-Baccalaureate Program.
+“Despite the ongoing challenges presented by the COVID-19 pandemic, The Queen’s Health Systems continues to demonstrate their commitment to improving the health of our people by supporting the future of the physician workforce.
 These scholarships will allow ʻImi Hoʻōla students to achieve their dreams of becoming physicians and undoubtedly alleviate the financial strain and burden placed on themselves and their families.”

 As part of the criteria for accepting a scholarship, students must sign an agreement with the John A. Burns School of Medicine to commit to practicing medicine in Hawaiʻi.